rjurney/netography/README.md

 ### 1. Setup a Clean VPC with CloudFormation

+This turned out not to be needed.
 When time permits, I like to setup my infrastructure using DevOps principles from the beginning of a project.
 I like CloudFormation for AWS DevOps over Terraform because Terraform has interfaces that vary widely across clouds, creating duplicate work.
 I am familiar with Terraform but that is not an issue in this project so I chose CloudFormation.

 I started with the template for `us-west-2` for [`VPC_With_PublicIPs_And_DNS.template`](https://s3.us-west-2.amazonaws.com/cloudformation-templates-us-west-2/VPC_With_PublicIPs_And_DNS.template).
 It was in JSON, so I converted it to YAML.
 The result is [cloudformation/VPC_With_PublicIPs_And_DNS.template.yaml](cloudformation/VPC_With_PublicIPs_And_DNS.template.yaml).